-This page describes the behavior of all Mixed Lights in a Scene, when you set that Scene’s Lighting Mode property to Subtractive.
+This page describes the behavior of all Mixed Lights in a Scene, when that Scene uses a Lighting Settings Asset with its Lighting Mode property set to Subtractive.

 In Subtractive Lighting Mode, all Mixed Lights in your Scene provide baked direct and indirect lighting.
 Unity bakes shadows cast by static GameObjects into the lightmaps.
 In addition to the baked shadows, one Directional Light, known as the Main Directional Light, provides real-time shadows for dynamic GameObjects.